chalkers/chalkers.github.io/source/_posts/a/iot-intruder-detector.md

 We're going to use an ESP8266 based WiFi prototyping development board - the Adafruit Feather HUZZAH and IoT platform Losant to send an SMS when an intruder is detected.

+If you're not familiar with Losant, Losant provides a simple way for generating visualization of all your data from all of your Internet of Things devices in customizable dashboards.
+Losant also allows you to respond to events coming from your devices like sending you an email when one of your devices measures a low moisture reading for one of your plants.
+Or even better when your moisture sensing device measures low moisture, Losant can send a command to the watering device to start the watering cycle.
+The great thing is that you can modify the logic of the interaction between the devices in the Losant web app without modifying a line of code on your devices.
+This can all be done through an intuitive UI.
+You'll see that in action in this project.

 ## Bill of Materials

 You'll need the following components for this project.